GlobalMin/cookiecutter-poetry/docs/tutorial.md

 poetry shell
 ```

-## Step 7: Sign up to codecov.io

-If you enabled code coverage with codecov for your project, you should sign up with your GitHub account at [codecov.io](https://about.codecov.io/language/python/)

 ## Step 8: Configure your repository secrets

 If you want to deploy your project to Pypi or Artifactory using the